pawwaso/GJ_poc/README.md

 # Confluent based Kafka ecosystem
-For internal PoC.
+For an internal PoC.
 The goal of this PoC is to
 1. ingest data using SPOOL dir connector
 2. accept properly formatted messages from simulated producer
 3. apply ksqlDB stream processing
 4. sink topics into mssql
-5. provide platform for key based pull queries.
+5. provide a platform for key based pull queries.
 Via REST exposed in ksqlDB.

-Project leverages newest version of confluent server.
-However, as broker side schema validation is supposed to be demonstrated within this PoC, and it requires `confluent-server`image (`ver 7.1.1`), this setup does not make use of KRaft, hence zookeeper is still deployed.
+Project leverages the newest version of confluent server.
+However, as broker side schema validation is supposed to be demonstrated within this PoC, and it requires `confluent-server` image (`ver 7.1.1`), this setup does not make use of KRaft, hence zookeeper is still deployed.

 # Documentation
 ## Content
 - [./configs/.localhost env prooperties](./configs/.localhost) contain ADVERTISED_HOST.
 Used in as docker-compose `env-file`
 - [create DB script](./db/scripts/createDB.sql) creates MSQL DB at startup.
-Called in docker-compose
+Called in docker-compose.
+Creates `GJ_test` DB.
 - [docker-compose.yaml](./docker-compose.yaml) starts all contaiiners (zoookeeper, broker, connect, ksqldb, coontrol-center, mssql)
 - [kafka-connect](./kafka-connect) contains additional connectors to be deployed at startup [spoolDir Source connector](./kafka-connect/jcustenborder-kafka-connect-spooldir-2.0.64) and [jdbc Sink connector](./kafka-connect/confluentinc-kafka-connect-jdbc-10.5.0)
+- [kafka-connect-connectors](./kafka-connect-connectors) has two connector definitions (source, sink) to be deployed via CC or curl
 - [kafka-connect-input-dir](./kafka-connect-input-dir) is volume mapped to internal input folder
+- [koonto-data](./konto-data) set of input files to be read by source connector, they are referenced later in description
+- [examples](./examples) contains few AVRO definitions and STRUCT model for account value
+- [ksqldb](./ksqldb) contains DML definitions and queries used throughout this Poc
+- [schemas](./schemas) contains avro schemas to be registered iin Schema Registry

 # Run instructions